3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

 \subsection{Introduction}

-The advancement of phased array radar, 6G wireless communication, and autonomous driving necessitates radio-frequency (RF) sensing and communication systems capable of supporting higher speeds, lower power consumption, and enhanced parallelism \cite{javadiRadarNetworksReview2020,dangWhatShould6G2020,liuEdgeComputingAutonomous2019}.
-As a core technology, array signal processing (ASP) perceives the spatial source number and angular parameter of targets while enhancing desired signals and suppressing interference and noise.
-These are accomplished through flexibly manipulating electromagnetic (EM) fields and digital processing of RF signals \cite{krimTwoDecadesArray1996a,munozEnhancingFibreopticDistributed2022,wangOverviewEnhancedMassive2019,devosLOFARTelescopeSystem2009,wangOnchipTopologicalBeamformer2024}.

-The conventional ASP pipeline comprises the 1D or 2D antenna array along with a phase shifter, RF mixing, and analog-to-digital conversion (ADC), where the digital signal processing (DSP) modules are required to process the captured large-scale multi-channel data stream, resulting in high latency, power consumption, and cost (Fig.~\ref{fig_1}A).
-Besides, the antenna array captures only the EM fields within its physical aperture that restricts the system resolution.
-Although synthetic aperture radar (SAR) can enhances the system resolution by synthesizing an larger virtual aperture (Fig.~\ref{fig_1}B), the time-consuming physical scanning of antenna platform and complex back-end electronic processing of massive echo data fundamentally limit the real-time super-resolution sensing \cite{tanDirectionArrivalEstimation2014,moreiraTutorialSyntheticAperture2013}.
-Therefore, there is a growing field of research focusing on developing analog computing processors with alternative paradigm for high-performance ASP \cite{linArtificialIntelligenceBuilt2022,wangParallelInmemoryWireless2023,huangRadiofrequencySignalProcessing2025,wangSimplifiedRadarArchitecture2025}.
+The rapid evolution of 6G wireless communications, high-bandwidth radar, and autonomous driving has driven an unprecedented surge in the spatial density of signal sources, pushing the electromagnetic environment toward extreme congestion.\cite{javadiRadarNetworksReview2020,dangWhatShould6G2020,liuEdgeComputingAutonomous2019}.
+Resolving closely spaced signals and interference with high resolution has become a formidable challenge for traditional digital architectures, where the spatial overlap of wavefields often leads to aliasing that is difficult to disentangle\cite{9149671,9394593}.
+Conventional paradigms rely on antenna arrays paired with phase shifters, RF mixers, and analog-to-digital converters (ADCs), where the digital signal processing (DSP) modules are required to process the captured large-scale multi-channel data stream to execute signal processing tasks \cite{krimTwoDecadesArray1996a,munozEnhancingFibreopticDistributed2022,wangOverviewEnhancedMassive2019,devosLOFARTelescopeSystem2009,wangOnchipTopologicalBeamformer2024}, resulting in high latency, power consumption, and cost (Fig.~\ref{fig_1}A).
+More fundamentally, these systems are physically bounded by the 2D apertures of their antenna arrays, strictly limiting their spatial resolution within the classical Rayleigh diffraction limit.
+Although synthetic aperture radar (SAR) can enhances the system resolution by synthesizing an larger virtual aperture (Fig.~\ref{fig_1}B), the time-consuming physical scanning of antenna platform and complex electronic computing fundamentally limit the real-time high-resolution sensing \cite{tanDirectionArrivalEstimation2014,moreiraTutorialSyntheticAperture2013}.
+Therefore, there is an urgent demand for a new generation of high-resolution, low-latency, and energy-efficient computational architectures. \cite{linArtificialIntelligenceBuilt2022,wangParallelInmemoryWireless2023,huangRadiofrequencySignalProcessing2025,wangSimplifiedRadarArchitecture2025}.